olivertwistor/blinkande-julgran/README.md

 # Blinking Christmas Tree
 This is a program for a blinking Christmas tree coded onto an ATmega88 microchip.
 The Christmas tree offers four light patterns for eleven LEDs, controlled by a variator.

-I built this Christmas tree for a friend.
+I built this Christmas tree for a friend as a Christmas gift in 2013.
 She later discovered a bug relating to switching between light patterns.
 Unfortunately, I couldn't fix it for her, because my design didn't include a USB port and I didn't want to tear apart the whole tree to get to the microchip.
 A lesson learned, to always design a way to update the code.
 It was so long ago she discovered the bug so I don't remember how to reproduce it.

 ## Table of contents
 * [Who is this for?](#who-is-this-for)